-Under the direction of the Michigan Supreme Court, the State Court Administrative Office (SCAO) conducts a biennial review of the judicial resource needs of Michigan courts.
+Under the direction of the Michigan Supreme Court, the State Court Administrative Office (SCAO) conducts a biennial review of the judicial resource needs of Michigan courts; that is, the need for more or fewer judges.
 The review begins with a statistical analysis in which case filings are weighted to reflect the amount of judicial time needed to handle each type of case.
 For courts in which the statistical analysis indicates that a significant judicial need or excess exists, the SCAO conducts a secondary analysis focusing on the particular court or courts and any factor that may not have been accounted for in the weighted caseload formula.
-Based on these procedures, the 2015 Judicial Resources Recommendations report, issued in July 2015, recommended the elimination of nine probate and district judgeships, the addition of two circuit judgeships, and the retention of a district judgeship that is scheduled to be eliminated.
-It has been suggested that those recommendations be adopted in statute.
+Based on these procedures, the 2015 Judicial Resources Recommendations report, issued in July 2015, recommended the elimination of a number of probate and district judgeships, the addition of two circuit judgeships, and the retention of a district judgeship that is scheduled to be eliminated.
+It has been suggested that some of those recommendations and certain other revisions be adopted in statute.